How to Handle a Low Ball Offer From a Dual Agent

 That’s because a buyer and seller have opposite goals in a real estate transaction.

-But the buyer wants to minimize what they pay for the home.
+But the buyer wants to minimize what they pay for your house.

-So how can a real estate agent negotiate the best deal for both parties?
+So how can a dual agent negotiate the best deal for both parties?

 They can’t.

-This is why many home sellers feel anxious when their realtor suggests representing both sides.
+This is why many home sellers feel anxious when the buyer’s offer includes dual representation.

 How do I know I’m getting a fair deal?